 Providing our patients with a COVID-free environment is essential.
-Simply put, our patients are at significantly increased risk of dying if they get COVID—and that risk of dying extends to them being infected with COVID even after they’ve received surgery.
-We feel that our current stance is the best approach to maintain the safety of our patients and crew and that medical facts support our guidelines as best practice.
+Because our patients are at significantly increased risk of dying if they get COVID, we believe our guidelines are the best approach to maintain the safety of our patients and crew.

 Will I have to wear a facemask?

 The wearing of (K)N95 masks is required throughout the hospitals on our vessels during active field service.
 Crew do not have to wear facemasks unless inside the hospital or when patient-facing.
 N95 masks are always provided and required in the hospital.